Sporting CP: Sporting TV

-Sporting TV is the television channel of Sporting.
-Open channel, the channel is present in the private operators MEO and NOS, in channels 34 and 35, and in Angola, through the operator ZAP.
-The channel broadcasts several sporting events linked to Sporting.
+Sporting TV is the television channel of Sporting Clube de Portugal.
+An open channel available on satellite and cable television and online, it is offered by telecommunications companies MEO, NOS, Vodafone and Nowo in Portugal, and also in other countries like Angola and Mozambique, where it is broadcast by operator ZAP.
+The channel broadcasts content linked to Sporting CP's universe ranging from documentaries, interviews, talk shows, news and post-match analysis and commentary programs, to live and recorded Sporting CP's ball sport matches and coverage of all the other competitions and sporting events involving the multi-sports club.

 Museum

-Inaugurated on 31 August 2004, Sporting Museum is divided into several thematic areas that express the wealth of the club's heritage and its sporting achievements over more than a century of existence in thirty-two different modalities.
+Inaugurated on 31 August 2004 in Lisbon, the Sporting Museum (Museu Sporting) is divided into several thematic areas that express the wealth of the club's heritage and its sporting achievements over more than a century of existence in thirty-two different modalities.
 About two thousand trophies are on display, and there are many others in store.

-The history of the museum dates back to the trophy room of the old headquarters on Rua do Pasadinho, where in 1956, 1850 trophies were already stored.
+The history of the museum dates back to the trophy room of the old headquarters on Rua do Passadiço, where in 1956, 1850 trophies were already stored.
 In 1994, President Sousa Cintra inaugurated a new trophy room, where less than half of the club's collections were exhibited.
-The following year the remodeling and organization of the museum is promoted, and a conservative is incorporated.
+The following year the remodeling and organization of the museum is promoted, and a conservative viewpoint is incorporated.
 During the construction of the new Estádio José Alvalade a new museum is inaugurated, culminating in four years of investigation.
 Throughout the years, through donations with several origins, in addition to the trophies the patrimony of the club never stopped growing.
 In July 2016, there was a new inauguration after a total renovation.

+Outside of Lisbon, there is also an official Sporting Museum in the city of Leiria, in the Central Region of Portugal.

+Foundation

+Sporting CP had already developed social solidarity initiatives throughout its history, but in 2006 it created a section called Sporting Solidário, which until the creation of the Sporting Foundation developed a series of social solidarity actions.
+Established in 2012, the Fundação Sporting (Sporting Foundation), is a humanitarian charity foundation devoted to helping people in need, including children at risk, the homeless and war victims.
+In-kind donations are collected by the Sporting Foundation on match days and the proceeds from the sale of tickets of some selected matches at Estádio José Alvalade go to the Sporting Foundation to finance the foundation's charity work.